Global vaccine safety stakeholders and services

 WHO Programme for International Drug Monitoring (PIDM)

-The WHO Programme for International Drug Monitoring (PIDM), established in 1968, consists of a network of national pharmacovigilance centres, WHO headquarters in Geneva, and the WHO Collaborating Centre for International Drug Monitoring, Uppsala Monitoring Centre, Sweden.
+The WHO Programme for International Drug Monitoring (PIDM), established in 1968, consists of a network of NPCs, WHO headquarters in Geneva, and the WHO Collaborating Centre for International Drug Monitoring, Uppsala Monitoring Centre, Sweden.

 Other support groups